 If you are in the mood for planting, there is a long list of options which are suitable for this time of year.
 Once again this will depend on the soil conditions and climate in your backyard but may include roses, numerous bulb varieties, shrubs, deciduous trees with bare roots, strawberries, potatoes and coriander.

 If you are not a natural green thumb and require landscape and garden design assistance, at Allscapes WA we can service the Perth region.
-Contact us today for an outdoor makeover, and to create a space you will want to maintain regardless of the season.
+Get in touch with us today regarding any more winter garden care or Contact us today for an outdoor makeover, and to create a space you will want to maintain regardless of the season.